Kubernetes to Docker Compose. One command. Too simple.

 closest to dev or demo.

-Open an issue.
-Describe what you pointed it at, paste the output.
+Check the troubleshooting guide first.
+Still stuck?
+Open an issue — describe what you pointed it at and paste the output.

 No. K2s (uppercase K) is a Kubernetes distribution for Windows by Siemens Healthineers. k2s (lowercase) is this project.
 Different thing, similar name, no affiliation.